 The Advocacy Programs sponsor a number of internal advocacy competitions throughout the academic year.
 Open only to upper-level LSU Law students (2L, 3L, and LLM candidates), these internal competitions provide students with the opportunity to develop and demonstrate advocacy skills to panels of skilled attorneys and judges.
 Each of the Law Center’s six internal competitions gives students the chance to develop a different advocacy skill-set:

-- Appellate brief-writing and oral advocacy: Robert Lee Tullis Moot Court Competition
+- Appellate brief-writing and oral advocacy: Robert Lee Tullis Moot Court Competition (fall semester)

 - Criminal trial practice: Ira S. Flory Mock Trial Competition (fall semester)